Safwan-k/items-extract-pdf-integrated-llm/README.md

 - Ensure all dependencies are installed and correctly configured.
 - Verify your S3 bucket permissions for uploading images.
 - Double-check the alignment and processing of text and images.

----

-This `README.md` provides clear instructions on how to run and test your program, along with an overview of the key steps involved in the process.